 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Experts have rated pre-k programs according to what’s called the Early Childhood Environmental Rating Scale, known as ECERS, which is a nationally recognized tool for evaluating pre-k programs.
-The city recently found that most programs overall met a key benchmark associated with positive student outcomes.
+Experts have rated pre-k programs according to the Early Childhood Environmental Rating Scale, or ECERS.
+This remains a nationally recognized tool for evaluating pre-k programs.
+The city recently found that most programs met a key benchmark associated with positive student outcomes.

-These progress reports take into account year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the learning environment of the school.
-Grades are only a factor to consider; schools are graded in comparison to others.
-Also new schools that could be great options will not be graded because of lack of available data.
+These progress reports consider the year’s scores on English Language Arts and Math tests, improvements on these tests from the previous year, and the school’s learning environment.
+Grades are only a factor to consider, and schools get graded compared to others.

 Also, The Department of Education does not rank new schools because of the lack of available data.

 There are the traditional schools, the ones everyone has heard of, such as PS 6 on the Upper East Side, PS 87 on the Upper West Side, and PS 234 in Tribeca.
 However, there are up-and-coming zones that improve their schools, such as Chelsea and Washington Heights.
 Williamsburg has excellent elementary schools that grade highly in several polls and forums.

 A parental frenzy remains that your child will not be accepted in your zoned school.
 Still, DEO officials say that even if they acknowledge overcrowding, children can’t get accommodated in their zoned school; they will generally reassign them to another neighborhood school in June.

 You can find the apartment of your dreams using NestApple without traumatizing your child!
 If you eventually decide to move out of your zone, your child won’t need to switch schools.
 Once your child starts at a school, they can remain in it.